 Phoenix Rising, what more needs to be said?
 Too often when piers have been vandalized or burned down that is the end of the pier.
 And it’s what I thought would happen to this pier when it burned down in 1998.
-However, it has been totally rebuilt by the Port of San Francisco and is, as they say, as good as new.
+However, the pier, sometimes called the Mission Rock Pier, was rebuilt by the Port of San Francisco and is, as they say, as good as new.
 Good thing because the small size and surrounding environment of this pier are somewhat deceiving.

 Before fire destroyed this small 80-foot-long Central Basin pier, this was a destination for a small but steady group of anglers.
 Although for the most part fishing is only fair from the pier it one of the better piers, weather wise, in San Francisco.
 On one of those June days when the fog and cold have descended on “The City,” this spot can offer (sometimes) a little bit better weather.

 Environment.
 To the left are rotting pilings.
 To the front right are huge ships under repair at the Bethlehem Shipyard, and to the far right sits a small marina.
 The shoreline is lined by rocks while the pilings are covered with barnacles and a few mussels.
 The result is better-than-average perch fishing, especially for black seaperch.
 It’s also a pier that yields quite a few small rockfish, mostly brown rockfish.
 Besides these two species, the fish caught most often here are white croaker, jacksmelt, sharks, skates, bat rays and a few striped bass.

 Crabs can be so numerous they are a nuisance to anglers during the summer months; but that also means it’s an excellent area for crabbing, especially rock crabs, during those same months.